September 24, 2025

 Conclusion

-The NHTD waiver offers a vital alternative to nursing home placement, giving eligible New Yorkers the chance to remain in their communities with the right supports.
-By meeting Medicaid, age, disability, and nursing home level of care requirements—and demonstrating the ability to live safely in a community—individuals can access services that promote independence, dignity, and quality of life.
+The NHTD Medicaid waiver program offers a vital alternative to nursing home placement, giving eligible New Yorkers the chance to remain in their communities with the right supports.
+By meeting Medicaid, age, disability, and nursing home level of care requirements and demonstrating the ability to live safely in a community, individuals can access services that promote independence, dignity, and quality of life.

 Get a free consultation!